socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
-According to M. Fowler in @Fowler:2002, investing in a Domain Model makes sense if the business logic is inherently complex.
+According to M. Fowler in @Fowler:2002, investing in a [Domain Model](../artifact-templates/DPR-DomainModel.md) makes sense if the business logic is inherently complex.

-We would argue that there hardly is any system that is simple enough not to benefit from some domain modeling and tactic DDD.
+We would argue that there hardly is any system that is simple enough not to benefit from domain modeling in general and Tactic DDD in particular.

 ### Hints and Pitfalls to Avoid